wendyltan/Boring-Python-Script/README.md

 + codeArt : generate awesome code pic
 + network : some scripts related to the network condition
 + cs python : c/s structure script that deal with database(for class exp only)
++ music : deal with text and mp3 sound transformation